krzychsol/FEM_Acustic_vibrations_of_material_layer/README.md

 # FEM_Acustic_vibrations_of_material_layer
-Solution of the acoustic vibrations of the material layer in Matlab using FEM.
+Solution of the acoustic vibrations of the material layer in R using FEM.
 This project was done on Differential and difference equations (Równania różniczkowe i różnicowe) course at AGH.
 The project had been written in R.

 ## The task description (in Polish)